disqus/mule/README.rst

 - Add proper KeyboardInterrupt support (for non-failfast) as exists in Django proper.

-- Automatically import all app.mule for registering hooks
+- Implement support for doctests